Tesla Model 3 Insurance Rates

 Rates are averaged for all Tesla Model 3 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for Low Cost Tesla Model 3 Insurance
+How to Find Cheap Tesla Model 3 Insurance

-- Drivers considered higher risk who have several accidents or serious violations may have to pay on average $1,880 more per year to insure a Tesla Model 3
+- Higher risk drivers that tend to have accidents or serious violations may pay on average $1,880 more each year than a low-risk driver

 Rate Tables and Charts